stapm-platform/hseclean/README.md

 Survey for England.

 > Health Survey for England and Scottish Health Survey data are accessed
-> via the UK Data Service.
+> via the UK Data Service. `hseclean` is designed to read the tab
+> delimited files.

 -----